Trenton, NJpublicwww.tesu.edu/

 Source: U.S. Dept. of Education College Scorecard (field-of-study earnings).
 Figures cover graduates who received federal aid and lag ~2 years; not all programs report data.

-TESU offers 100+ online programs across associate, bachelor’s, master’s, and doctoral levels, with a focus on practical, career-ready fields like nursing, business, and IT.
-The university is organized into four schools: Heavin School of Arts and Sciences, School of Applied Science and Technology, School of Business and Management, and W. Cary Edwards School of Nursing ([Wikipedia](https://en.wikipedia.org/wiki/Thomas_Edison_State_University)).
+TESU’s academic model is its core innovation: a flexible, credit-maximizing system delivered entirely online.
+The university offers more than 100 areas of study across associate, bachelor’s, master’s, doctoral, and certificate programs.
+The structure is built around several schools: the Heavin School of Arts and Sciences, the School of Applied Science and Technology, the School of Business and Management, and the W. Cary Edwards School of Nursing.